-People ask me all the time what gear I use, so here are the tools of the trade that are in my gear bags with a description as to what I use each piece for with links to Adorama, my preferred camera store, in case you want to purchase it for yourself.
+People ask me all the time what gear I use, so here are the tools of the trade that are in my gear bags with a description as to what I use each piece for with affiliate links to B&H and Adorama, my preferred camera stores, in case you want to purchase it for yourself.
 If you use these links to purchase your gear from B&H or Adorama they will give me a small commission on your sale.

 Canon R6: I adore this camera!
 This is an amazing full frame mirrorless camera at a reasonable price.
 It has the same game changing eye tracking and in body image stabilization that the R5 does.
 It has 2 SD slots so I am able to continue to use my old SD memory cards.
 I did not need 8K video capabilities that he R5 has, 4K is more than enough for me.
 With its effective 20 megapixel count its low light performance is better than the R5‘s.
 The resolution is the same as Canon’s flagship camera the 1DXmkIII so I figured that I didn’t need the extra megapixels the R5 has for most of my day to day work.

 Canon BG-R10 Battery Grip for EOS R5 and EOS R6: The R6 eats up batteries quickly, so having the battery grip is quite important, particularly when you are using it for video.
 Additionally it helps balance out the heavier lenses up front when you are hand holding the camera.
 I also like having the second shutter button for when I take photos in the vertical portrait orientation.

 Canon 5D mark IV: When I first got this camera I was floored.
 The 30.4 megapixels with great low light performance was astounding.
 The follow focus for video, WOW.
 It was a huge jump up from the mark III.
 When I need the extra resolution for product photography this is the camera I still go to.